 In Oxford, however, the average commute to work is quite long.
 On average, people spend 32.10 minutes each day getting to work, which is significantly higher than the national average.

-The education level of Oxford citizens is very high relative to the national average among all cities (21.84%): 37.19% of adults in Oxford have a bachelor's degree or even advanced degree.
+The citizens of Oxford are very well educated compared to the average community in the nation: 37.19% of adults in Oxford have a bachelor's degree or even advanced degree.

 The per capita income in Oxford in 2010 was $42,695, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $170,780 for a family of four.